MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 models for them to capture the commonsense knowledge?
 What is the ultimate way to realize understanding human language by machine?

-Beside the above topics, I'm also actively participating researches in Machine learning based data mining with the combination of other field's knowledge such as environmental and atmospheric data.
+Beside the above topics, I'm also actively participating researches in machine learning based data mining with the combination of other field's knowledge such as environmental and energy.

 ## Education